AmrrHassan/chromeTabManager-extention/README.md

 # ChromeTabManager

 ChromeTabManager is a basic Chrome extension that provides functionality to save and organize browser tabs, offering an enhanced browsing experience.
-Basic chrome extension to manipulate the DOM using JS
+Basic Chrome extension to manipulate the DOM using JS

 ## Features